-Proponents assert that standardized admissions tests provide a neutral yardstick to assess the performance and promise of students from secondary schools whose course offerings differ widely in variety and rigor.
-This is a particularly salient point in an era of widespread grade inflation.
-(Buckley et al., 2018, p.
-2-3)
+...standardized admissions tests provide a neutral yardstick to assess the performance and promise of students from secondary schools whose course offerings differ widely in variety and rigor.
+This is a particularly salient point in an era of widespread grade inflation ...
+(Buckley, Letukas, & Wildavsky, 2018).

-Likewise, the introduction of a new report by the Fordham Foundation expressed concern that teachers' grades do not reflect state standards and wondered how to help parents put more faith in test scores as measures of their students' readiness instead of relying so much on grades (Northern & Petrilli, 2018).
-These documents reflect current beliefs, which are echoed in the emphasis placed on test scores in policy and in practice recommendations, described previously, and often inferred without evidence in research studies.
+Likewise, the introduction of a new report by the Fordham Foundation expresses concern that teachers' grades do not reflect state standards, and wonders how to help parents put more faith in test scores as measures of their students' readiness instead of relying so much on grades (Northern & Petrilli, 2018).
+These documents reflect current beliefs, which are echoed in the emphasis placed on test scores in policy and in practice recommendations, described above, and often inferred without evidence in research studies.